-Another precursor of Corollary~\ref{corollary:geometric-application}, not just for exceptional collections, was studied in \cite{MR3764066}.
+Another precursor to \Cref{theorem:geometric-deformation}, not just for exceptional collections, was studied in \cite{MR3764066}.
 It takes as the base~$U$ the moduli stack~$\mathcal{M}_g$ of genus~$g$ curves, and the family~$\mathcal{X}$ is the relative moduli space of rank~2 vector bundles with odd determinant, and the point~$0\in U$ is any point in the hyperelliptic locus.
-The semiorthogonal decomposition of the fibre in~$0$ is the decomposition given by the universal vector bundle, which is shown to give a fully faithful functor~$\derived^\bounded(C)\hookrightarrow\derived^\bounded(\mathrm{M}_C(2,\mathcal{L}))$ when~$C$ is hyperelliptic using an explicit geometric construction of the moduli space.
-Corollary~\ref{corollary:geometric-application} generalises this example to arbitrary families and arbitrary semiorthogonal decompositions where the components are not necessarily derived categories themselves.
+The semiorthogonal decomposition of the fibre in~$0$, corresponding to a hyperelliptic curve $C$, is the decomposition given by the universal vector bundle, which is shown to give a fully faithful functor~$\derived^\bounded(C)\hookrightarrow\derived^\bounded(\mathrm{M}_C(2,\mathcal{L}))$ when~$C$ is hyperelliptic using an explicit geometric construction of the moduli space. \Cref{theorem:geometric-deformation} generalises this example to arbitrary families and arbitrary semiorthogonal decompositions where the components are not necessarily derived categories themselves.